at4pm/BetterAttempts/about.md

-# Custom Attempt Text
-this mod replaces the attempt counter on the playlayer with your custom text.
+# Better Attempts

-to put the attempt number there, you have to put the hashtag (#)
+Allows you to customise the attempt label.

+## Usage
+Open the mod settings in the Geode menu.

+## Credit
+Thanks to boomyboomer123 for the logo.